-Social video marketing transports messages and values using short films, live streams and stories.
-Whether YouTube, TikTok or Instagram is best suited for your business depends on your target audience and topics.
-With the right strategy and our top ten tips, even small and medium-sized enterprises (SMEs) with a small budget can benefit.
+Social video marketing conveys messages and values through short films, livestreams and stories.
+Whether YouTube, TikTok or Instagram is best suited depends on your target group and your topics.
+With the right strategy and our ten tips, even small and medium-sized enterprises (SMEs) with a low budget can benefit.

 Why video content works

-Why are videos so popular on the web?
-Classic and linear TV is going out of fashion and Internet users are becoming their own lead director.
-YouTube, being the market leader worldwide, uploads 400+ hours of video material every minute.
-Most people think of YouTube when hearing the keyword social video or video marketing.
+Why are videos so popular on the net?
+Classic and linear TV is going out of fashion and internet users are becoming their own programme boss.
+On the market leader YouTube alone, a whopping 400 hours of video material are uploaded every minute.
+Most people think of YouTube when they hear the words social video or video marketing.
 But we don't want to forget niche providers like Twitch or rising stars like TikTok in this blog post.

 The right format

-- Your customers will be happy to get a short and crisp explanation instead of tedious pages of instructions.
-People's attention span has been steadily reduced by the Internet and social media.
+- Your customers are happy to get a short and snappy explanation instead of having to slog through a page-long instruction manual.
+People's attention span has been reduced more and more by the internet and social media.

 - With good explanatory videos you relieve your hotline and customer service.
-Your colleagues no longer need to answer questions about the application ten times a day, but perhaps only once a day.
+Colleagues no longer need to answer questions about the application ten times a day, but perhaps only once a day.

 Publish social videos

 You can embed videos on your website, blog or webshop and share them on social media platforms.
-If you publish videos regularly as a company, it's best to create your own channel on YouTube.
+If you regularly publish videos as a company, it is best to create your own channel on YouTube.

 The right platform

-Even if your videos are only visible for a short time, you should be careful.
-Take a livestream as an example.
-Think about how you want to proceed before you start and at least prepare the introduction well.
-Also take into account that during a livestream the viewers come and go as they please.
-Therefore, it does not hurt to keep coming back to the core topic and repeat yourself.
+Even if your videos are only visible for a short time, you should take care.
+Let's take a livestream as an example.
+Before you start, think about how you want to proceed and prepare at least the introduction well.
+Also consider that viewers come and go at will during a livestream.
+Therefore, it does not hurt to come back to the core topic again and again and to repeat yourself.

 10 tips for your social video marketing